-“Go you and adorn England” – Prime Minister William Pitt ‘the Elder’ (to Lancelot ‘Capability’ Brown (Brown’s legacy was to stretch much further; it would adorn the world.)
+“Go you and adorn England” – Prime Minister William Pitt ‘the Elder’ to Lancelot ‘Capability’ Brown (Brown’s legacy was to stretch much further; it would adorn the world.)

 Bland, repetitive and dull.
 There were those who did not care for the bold, flowing lines of the ‘Brownian’ landscape, which epitomised the English countryside tamed by man, appearing both natural and uncanny…

 Sure, the ‘Shakespeare of gardening’ had his admirers, but, like all pioneering talents and creative geniuses, he also attracted criticism.

 Lancelot Brown (1716-83) – often just referred to as ‘Capability’ Brown on account of his tendency to remark that the grounds of prospective clients held ‘great capabilities’ – created thousands of English Landscape Gardens during his lifetime.